HeinrichApfelmus/reactive-banana/README.md

     cd reactive-banana && cabal configure && cabal build && cd ..
     cd reactive-banana-wx && cabal configure && cabal build && cd ..

-To build the Blackboard application (legacy), type
+To build the Blackboard application (legacy, doesn't work anymore), type

     cd reactive-banana && cabal configure && cd ..
     cd reactive-banana-wx && cabal configure && cd ..
     make BlackBoard

-But take note that this probably **only works for MacOS X**!
+Note, however, that the BlackBoard application suffers from bitrot and still requires reactive-banana version 0.1.
+So, compilation will likely fail.
+Also note that this **only works for MacOS X**!
 You'll have to change the `Makefile` a bit to make it work on other platforms.

 ## Contribute